NathanLawrence/kbia-mizzou/components/markdown/starting-conversation.md

 “Building your own experiences with diversity means getting involved with student organizations getting involved with service learning and study abroad opportunities and activities.
 But most of all, being willing to embrace the possibility to stretch yourself.
 That means putting yourself in situations that move you to think differently.
 To consider new ways of being.
 To grow and develop.
 That’s stretching,” Education Professor Antonio Castro said.

-Toward the end, a few students share their stories: one about being biracial, but not looking it.
-Another about what it was like to be friends with a gay student in a small town.
+Toward the end, a few students share their stories: one about being biracial, but not looking it, another about what it was like to be friends with a gay student in a small town.
 After about two hours, it’s done.

 Malcolm Edwards, the black student in boat shoes, was sitting right next to the door, and he’s the first student out.
 Grant Durham, the white student in boat shoes, walks out right behind Malcolm.
 Neither talk to any other students as they leave.

 “I don’t think it will go anywhere from, like, here.
 It’s just like you know trying to get people to understand I guess but like, like when you’re out in the real world who knows what’s going to happen?
 So like it may not be fixed but I mean who knows, though...”
 Edwards said.

-There will be other discussions on campus focused on race this semester, but Grant says he’s not sure if he’ll have time for those.
+There will be other discussions on campus focused on race this semester, but Grant says he’s not sure if he’ll have time for those:

-“I’m pledging a fraternity right now, so I’m pretty busy with that and keeping up with schoolwork but it’s a good program and if I had the time and I was open then yeah, I would,” Durham said.
+“I’m pledging a fraternity right now, so I’m pretty busy with that and keeping up with schoolwork but it’s a good program and if I had the time and I was open then yeah, I would."

+## Inspiring the Conversation

 A handful of students do stay afterward to talk with the professors, or other students.
 Stephanie Shonekan is the professor who ran the event.
 She’s a Professor of Ethnomusicology and Black Studies at MU.
 She was also recently appointed to the search committee for the new UM System President.
 She says training isn’t the way to think about what they’re trying to do with these sessions.